innotrade/enapso-graphdb-admin/README.md

 **Caution!
 This deletes the user including all assigend authorities (roles)!
 This operation cannot be undone!**
-Deletes a user from the GraphDB instance: if security is on then for Deleting User user role need to be Adminstrator else operation not performed
+Deletes a user from the GraphDB instance: if security is on then for Deleting User, user role need to be Adminstrator else operation not performed

 ```javascript
 graphDBEndpoint